greateden/ANDIE-CodeCrafters/README.md

 * Adding Traditional Chinese (Taiwan) language support
 * Created the icon
 * Implemented multithreading for median filter
-* Added two types of keyboard hotkeys and their instructions
+* Added two types of keyboard hotkeys for MacOS and Windows and their instructions
 * Print Image
-* ToolBar
+* ToolBar (and its icons)
-* Theme Change
+* Theme Change for MacOS and Windows (big sorry for Linux)
+* Implemented Selection Box with Emma

 `Kevin`
 * Enabled Multilingual support